 Questions readers ask

-Neither has been shown in an independent randomized trial to reduce tinnitus, so there is no evidence-based winner.
-They are functionally similar: proprietary blends sold through video sales letters at a similar price with a similar money-back guarantee.
-If you are going to try one, the deciding factor should be the strength and ease of the refund policy, not the marketing claims.
+- Neither has been shown in an independent randomized trial to reduce tinnitus, so there is no evidence-based winner.
+They are functionally similar proprietary blends sold through video sales letters.
+If you are going to try one, compare the current checkout, refund, subscription, and shipping terms, not the marketing claims.

-There is no published independent trial showing either reduces tinnitus, and the ingredient classes they use have weak individual evidence.
-Some users report improvement, but tinnitus has a strong placebo response, so individual reports do not establish that either product works.
+- There is no published independent trial showing either reduces tinnitus, and the ingredient classes they use have weak individual evidence.
+Personal reports cannot establish that either product works, because tinnitus has a strong placebo response.

 Primary sources